Calculate Free Cash Flow (FCF)

 > 10%Deep value or distress signal< 10x

-What negative FCF means
+Negative free cash flow: what negative FCF means

 Negative FCF means CapEx exceeds operating cash flow.
 Context determines whether this is a warning sign or a healthy investment phase: